- Mental Health

 As I do my usual morning pacing back and forth in my living room which is my version of a "workout", I may stop by the balcony window to casually observe the traffic down there, the horizon outlined with those skyscrapers of the downtown, and flocks of Canada gees flying down south...well, anything that's offering to be seen at the moment.

 Then I usually do something that's out of ordinary which belongs to my morning mental exercise.
 With a consciously ignited surge of positive energies flooding all my being I convert that ordinary scenery into something full of meaning and beauty.
 I project that inner emotional state onto something that per se doesn't "deserve" it.

-As I am doing it, I can't help but always being reminded of the fact how everyone out there is doing exactly the same - giving a suchness to their world by painting it in colors of their dominant emotional climate, their attitudes and views.
-They think - in reverse - about that world doing something to them.
+As I am doing it, I can't help but always being reminded of the fact how everyone out there is doing exactly the same---giving a suchness to their world by painting it in colors of their dominant emotional climate, their attitudes and views.
+But they tend to see it in a reverse order---as that world doing something to them.